Rum & Cachaça

 The majority of rum is made from molasses.

-Molasses is what's leftover after sugarcane juice is refined to make table sugar.
-There are some rums made from pure sugar cane juice.
+Molasses is what's leftover after sugarcane juice is processed to make table sugar.
+Molasses is the base of about 90% of all rums.
+There are some rums, however, that are made from pure sugar cane juice.
 These are called agricole rhums (the French spelling rum).
-Cachaça, Brazil's national spirit, is also made in this way, which is why it's included in the rum section.
+Cachaça, Brazil's national spirit, is made in this way, which is why it's included in the rum section.

-It’s difficult to neatly into categorize rum there's are no widely accepted definitions.
+Outside of its base ingredient, it’s difficult to neatly categorize rum into different styles.
 Some countries have their own internal classifications, others have none.
 They don’t even all spell rum the same way: rum, rhum, ron.
-So I've done the organizing myself.
-I tried my best to create sections that would reflect both how the rum tastes and how it's labeled to help you navigate the liqour store and get an idea how different rums will play in cocktails.
-Just be prepared for some overlap and contradiction.
+I've organized them myself here.
+I tried my best to create sections that would best align with how the rum tastes, how it's labeled, and how it will play in cocktails.
+Though be prepared for some overlap and contradiction.

 Categories &